arsham/listish.nvim/README.md

 ## Demo

-Both quickfix and local lists have the same set of functionalities.
+Both Quickfix and Location lists have the same set of functionalities.

 Adding current location to the list: